If you’re reading this right now, chances are you’ve been asking one or more of these questions…

 A lot of the conventional sleep advice out there promotes the idea that all babies need a lot of sleep.
 But research shows there’s actually a really wide variation when it comes to how much sleep babies and toddlers need [1].

-So some little ones need a lot of sleep, while others only need a few hours more than some adults!
+Every little one is different – some need a lot of sleep, while others need just a few hours more than most adults!
 And then there are a lot who sit somewhere in the middle.

-In my work as an evidence-based baby & toddler sleep educator, I focus primarily on helping parents of babies and toddlers with ‘low sleep needs’.
+In my work as an evidence-based baby & toddler sleep educator, a lot of my time is focused on helping parents of babies and toddlers with ‘low sleep needs’.

-To date, thousands of families have been through my 5 Day Baby Sleep Mini-Course and my flagship Baby Sleep Revolution™ program and I’ve observed that most of these little ones – especially those in the Baby Sleep Revolution™ program – tend to have 12 or fewer hours sleep per 24 hours as babies, and even less as toddlers.
+To date, over 1000 families have joined my Baby Sleep Revolution™ program – a one-of-a-kind program specifically designed to help with excessive night wakefulness – and I’ve observed that the majority of these little ones tend to have 12 or fewer hours sleep per 24 hours as babies, and even less as toddlers.

 Sometimes it can be a little tricky to tell if a little one has low sleep needs, because they can appear – at first glance – to be sleeping more than 12 hours, on some days at least.
 But if they’re very wakeful at night, chances are they’re having quite fragmented sleep and/or the quality of their sleep may be affected.
 And some little ones can also be riding what I call a ‘sleep rollercoaster’ – having quite a lot more sleep on some days vs others.
 So you might be thinking: “they’re capable of sleeping 13-14 hours because they do this on some days” but that might be because on those days they’re catching up on sleep after a string of more wakeful nights.
 And when you look at it over a week or two, you might find the average is lower.